This year, more than ever, we’re ALL looking for ways to Save Money on Thanksgiving.

 10. Be a rebel

 If you can stand the idea, have something totally non-traditional on Thursday and plan your feast for later in the weekend.
-Lots of prices on traditional items are drastically reduced on Friday so you can have your holiday dinner at a savings.
+Prices on lots of traditional items are drastically reduced on Friday so you can have your holiday dinner at a savings.
 However – get your turkey in plenty of time to thaw and before they run out!

 Happy Thanksgiving from our family to yours.